AishwaryaBaisane/advnce_flutter_daily_task/README.md

 ### 1.6 Contact Us Page With Interaction :-

+## url_launcher Package :-

+- In Flutter, url_launcher is a package that allows your app to open URLs in a browser or other apps.
+- Open Web Links: It can open web pages in the default browser.
+- Make Phone Calls: It can dial a phone number using the phone app.
+- Send Emails: It can open the email app with a pre-filled email.
+- Send SMS: It can open the messaging app to send a text message.

 <p>
   <img src = "https://github.com/user-attachments/assets/baae8558-8692-406b-9dd5-d25d48759d22"  height = 20% width = 30%>
 </p>